 AL1_CO_ESM#030 Legal & Contractual compliance

-Demonstrate that it understands and complies with any legal requirements incumbent on it in connection with operation and delivery of the specified service, accounting for all jurisdictions and countries within which its services may be used.
+Demonstrate that it understands and complies with any legal requirements incumbent on it in connection with operation and delivery of the specified service, accounting for all jurisdictions and countries within which its services may be offered.

 Guidance: ‘Understanding’ is implicitly the correct understanding.
 Both it and compliance are required because it could be that understanding is incomplete, incorrect or even absent, even though compliance is apparent, and similarly, correct understanding may not necessarily result in full compliance.
 The two are therefore complementary.